Malletts create MSU Extension emerging needs fund

 In addition to their support for MSU Extension, the Mallets have also allocated a portion of their estate to support the Mallett Endowed Veterinary Scholarship Fund in the College of Veterinary Medicine and the Jef Mallett and Patty Charles Mallett Scholarship Fund in the College of Communication Arts and Sciences.

 When the Malletts lived in Lansing, they participated in a dog walk program hosted by the MSU veterinary program.
-They then added their names to the waiting list to adopt a Greyhound and eventually adopted their Greyhound, Skylar, whom they owned for 15 years until she passed.
+They eventually adopted their Greyhound, Skylar, whom they owned for 15 years until she passed.

 “We’ve always have had pets that were rescues that no one else wanted.
 So, we put a requirement for the scholarship to be awarded to a veterinary student interested in housing or caring for unwanted animals,” she said.